-You will get the high level of privacy after using good ‘no logs’ VPN.
-You will be protected from government surveillance, prevent your internet activity from your ISP, prevent from being tracked by copyright owners at the time of pirating stuff, little bit protection from low level criminal activity.
+You will get a high level of privacy after using a good ‘no logs’ VPN.
+You will be protected from government surveillance, prevent your internet activity from your ISP, prevent from being tracked by copyright owners at the time of pirating stuff, little bit of protection from low-level criminal activity.

-You are not protected from police, government or NSA, if they are investigating your internet activity.
-If they have eye on you, they can investigate and catch you.
-Take care..
+You are not protected from police, government, or NSA if they are investigating your internet activity.
+If they have an eye on you, they can investigate and catch you.
+Take care.